-- The Earned Income Tax Credit Assistant (IRS.gov/ EITCAssistant) determines if you're eligible for the earned income credit (EIC). - The Online EIN Application (IRS.gov/EIN) helps you get an employer identification number (EIN) at no - The Tax Withholding Estimator (IRS.gov/W4app) makes it easier for everyone to pay the correct amount
+- The Earned Income Tax Credit Assistant (IRS.gov/EITCAssistant) determines if you're eligible for the earned income credit (EIC). - The Online EIN Application (IRS.gov/EIN) helps you get an employer identification number (EIN) at no cost. - The Tax Withholding Estimator (IRS.gov/W4app) makes it easier for you to estimate the federal income tax you want your employer to withhold from your pay check.
+This is tax withholding.
+See how your withhold ing affects your refund, take-home pay, or tax due. - The First-Time Homebuyer Credit Account Look-up (IRS.gov/HomeBuyer) tool provides information on your repayments and account balance. - The Sales Tax Deduction Calculator (IRS.gov/SalesTax) figures the amount you can claim if you itemize deductions on Schedule A (Form 1040).